In the Cut (film): Plot

 Frannie Avery, an introverted writer and English professor in New York City, meets her student Cornelius at a local pub to talk about coursework.
 He proposes a theory that John Wayne Gacy may not have been guilty of his crimes, later suggesting that 'desire' was responsible.
 On her way to the basement bathroom, Frannie witnesses a woman performing oral sex on a man.
 Although it is dark, she can see a 3 of spades tattoo on the man's wrist and the woman's blue fingernails.

 Periodically, Frannie reads poems on subway posters that seem to have bearing on her own life.

 Several days later, Detective Giovanni Malloy questions Frannie as he investigates the gruesome murder of a young woman whose severed limb was found in Frannie's garden.
 Frannie is alternately thrilled and frightened by the detective's sexual aggressiveness, even as she grows disillusioned with the sexist attitudes and crude behavior of other men.
-His partner Richard Rodriguez is one of them, who can no longer carry a gun because he tried to kill his wife.
+His partner Richard Rodriguez, an officer who can no longer carry a gun because he threatened to kill his wife, is one of them.

 Frannie questions Malloy about his 3 of spades tattoo, which he says identifies him as a member of a secret club.
 While walking home from a bar, she is assaulted by a masked stranger.
 She phones Malloy, and they have passionate sex.
 Later, she realizes a charm is missing from her bracelet.

 The next day, Frannie describes the sexual encounter to her free-spirited half-sister, Pauline, who lives above a strip club.
-After Malloy tells Frannie that she and the murder victim were in the same bar the night of the murder, she begins to fear he may be the killer.
+After Malloy tells Frannie that she and the murder victim were in the same bar the night of the murder, she remembers the tattoo and begins to fear he may be the killer.

 Another victim is found dismembered in a washing machine at a school laundry.
-Frannie accompanies Malloy to a secluded spot along a river, where he teaches her to use a gun.
-Meanwhile, Cornelius has been taken in for police questioning on suspicion of the murders because his term paper on John Wayne Gacy is illustrated with blood.
+Malloy takes Frannie away from the noisy police station and drives to a secluded spot along a river, where he teaches her to use a gun.
+Meanwhile, Cornelius has been taken in for police questioning on suspicion of the murders because his term paper on John Wayne Gacy is "written in blood".